 A tear sheet is a one-page summary document that contains key financial information about a company, including an overview of the company, leadership, and services.
 Also known as a “fact sheet”, the name “tear sheet” comes from an old practice where stockbrokers would tear a sheet out of their summary books to give to prospective investors as a stock recommendation.

 Venture capitalists create tear sheets about each of their portfolio companies and send them to their limited partners (LPs) on a quarterly or monthly basis to help them understand investment performance.

-How to make a tear sheet
+How to create a tear sheet

 Download an example tear sheet

 DISCLOSURE: This communication is on behalf of eShares Inc., d/b/a Carta Inc. (“Carta”).
-This communication is not to be construed as legal, financial or tax advice and is for informational purposes only.
+This communication is for informational purposes only, and contains general information only.
+Carta is not, by means of this communication, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
+This publication is not a substitute for such professional advice or services nor should it be used as a basis for any decision or action that may affect your business or interests.
+Before making any decision or taking any action that may affect your business or interests, you should consult a qualified professional advisor.
 This communication is not intended as a recommendation, offer or solicitation for the purchase or sale of any security.
 Carta does not assume any liability for reliance on the information provided herein.